Creating a Markdown Monster Add-in

 Create an Addin with the dotnet new Template

-The dotnet new template is an installable template that can be used with dotnet new.
+The dotnet new template is an installable template that can be used with the dotnet new command and also in Visual Studio.
 You can install the Nuget package after which you can then use the template to create a new Markdown Monster Addin project.
-All of this is done from the command line.
+By default this is done from the command line although you can also run the template from the Visual Studio New Project dialog once the template is initially installed.

 To use the dotnet new template is a two step process: